 By Ruth Dolan.
-Last Updated 11th February 2021.
+Last Updated 23rd April 2021.
 Welcome to our guide on lorry accident compensation claims and HGV accident compensation.
-Accidents involving heavy goods vehicles are scary with many people suffering serious, life-changing injuries.
+Accidents involving heavy goods vehicles are scary, with many people suffering serious, life-changing injuries.
 If you have been involved in an HGV accident and need advice, we can help you file a claim for compensation on a No Win No Fee basis.

 Select a section